-Just like a man who buys life insurance to protect his family, replace lost income if he dies, pay off mortgages and the kid’s college educations, women— who make up more than 50% of the U-S workforce and contribute to the household income— now share in those same responsibilities.
-2008 U.S. Bureau of Labor statistics show that two-thirds of today’s families depend on two incomes to make ends meet.
+Just like a man who buys life insurance to protect his family, replace lost income if he dies, pay off mortgages and the kid’s college educations, women— who make up more than 57% of the U-S workforce and contribute to the household income— now share in those same responsibilities.2008 U.S. Bureau of Labor Statistics shows that two-thirds of today’s families depend on two incomes to make ends meet.
 In those dual-income homes where both spouses bring home a paycheck, the decision to buy dual life insurance policies is a no-brainer.
 It not only shows that the couple is committed to supporting the family, it is smart financial planning that offers much-needed security for the future.

 Life insurance can be one of the most cost-effective portions of a family’s financial planning.
 Term life insurance, which lasts a specific length of time (5-30 years) is at historic low rates because people are living longer.
 Life insurance companies especially reward women with cheaper premiums because female life expectancy is even higher than that of men.
 For instance, a perfectly healthy 45-year old woman can pay under $500 a year for a $500,000, 20-year level term policy!

 Women Are Behind Men When it Comes to Life Insurance